Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 GMAT Focus Data Sufficiency Questions – The Ultimate Guide

-TL;DR GMAT Focus Data Sufficiency questions test whether given statements can answer a question — not the answer itself.
-Master the AD/BCE elimination method, the KNE (Know–Need–Evaluate) strategy, and the...
+GMAT Focus Data Sufficiency questions test whether given statements can answer a question — not the answer itself.
+Master the AD/BCE elimination method and the SCAN framework (Sort, Convert, Arrange,...

 SCORE CHECK